puntorigen/deskcloud-mcp/docs/API.md

 Text content from the agent.
 ```
 event: text
-data: {"content": "I'll search for the weather in Dubai...", "timestamp": "..."}
+data: {"content": "I'll search for the weather in Santiago, Chile...", "timestamp": "..."}
 ```

 #### `thinking`